Battle of Leipzig: Legacy

+In 1863, exactly 50 years after the battle, a Bridge blasting monument was inaugurated in Leipzig.

 The 91 m Monument to the Battle of the Nations (Völkerschlachtdenkmal) was completed in 1913 according to a design by Bruno Schmitz at a cost of six million German gold marks.
 The Russian Memorial Church was also dedicated to coincide with the hundredth anniversary of the battle and honored the Russian troops who fought in the battle.
 The course of the battle in the city of Leipzig is marked by numerous monuments and the 50 Apel-stones that mark important lines of the French and Allied troops.

-The 1913 Centennial Exhibition was held in Breslau, for which was built an extensive venue centered around the Centennial Hall.
+The 1913 Centennial Exhibition was held in Breslau (now Wrocław), for which was built an extensive venue centered around the Centennial Hall.
 It was listed as a UNESCO World Heritage Site in 2006.